Protocol Overview

 - Core Mechanics — takeover loop, emission schedule, Baron royalties

-- Getting Started — deployed addresses and SDK quick start
+- Getting Started — deployed addresses and SDK setup

 - Runtime Proxy Upgrades — live upgrade procedure for the proxy-backed runtime quartet